MarineMorales/Gaming/README.md

 **Python Main Mechanics**: We introduce the AI simulation testing.

-## How to run the games in your Command Prompt
+## How to run the python games in your Command Prompt

+The python version are the files finishing with the .py extensions.

 **Input 1**: C:\Users\Your_User_Name>cd C:\Users\Your_User_Name\Code_Folder_location